breynisson/RepData_PeerAssessment1/PA1_template.md

 ## 17568 1.0755 2012-11-30     2355   Friday
 ```

 The "weekday" column is an temporary column that we will use to generate a column with the weekday/weekend factors.
-This column is called "day".
+This column is called "day", for a lack of better name.
 The code listing follows, along with a look at the head of the resulting dataframe:

 ```r